magahr/Rutas_de_Desarrollo/NestPlatzi/platzi-store/README_MIO_Platzi_02.md

-git commit -m "13-03-2025 Finiching creating your on pipe and startin Creating your DTO" git commit -m "14-03-2025 Finiching Creating your DTO" git commit -m "17-03-2025 Starting - 20 - Validation paranmetes "
+git commit -m "13-03-2025 Finiching creating your on pipe and startin Creating your DTO" git commit -m "14-03-2025 Finiching Creating your DTO" git commit -m "17-03-2025 Starting - 20 - Validation paranmetes " git commit -m "18-03-2025 Studing class 20 - Starting - Class 21 - how we can not make wrong parameters "